Here are the three questions that we asked from the top SEO consultants:

 Ans 1: I’ll cheat and say two factors: backlinks and content as they’ve been the main factors since the beginning of SEO.

-Ans 2: The searcher intent will be more and more important.
+Ans 2: Searcher’s intent will be more and more important.

 This will come into play a lot when you think about voice search and the growth in smart home space.